leonardlorenz/imgflip/README.md

 # How does it do that?
 imgflip is a very small python program.
 It uses OpenCV to load images and to access their pixel values.

+# What do I need?
+You need to have the OpenCV library installed.\
+just run: `pip install opencv-python`

 # Synopsis:

 `imgflip -[h,v,r,l,r] [INPUT_IMAGE] [OUTPUT_IMAGE]`